Chaplin Lake

 sodium sulphate mine owned and operated by Saskatchewan Mining and Minerals.
 The lake is divided into four sections by dykes built by the mining company.
-The Trans-Canada Highway runs along the northern shore and Highway 58 runs through the middle of the lake in a south to north direction.
+The Trans-Canada Highway runs along the northern shore and Highway 58 runs through the middle of the lake in a north–south direction.

 Chaplin Lake and neighbouring Reed and Old Wives Lakes are situated in a physiographic region called the Chaplin Plain Landscape Area.
 These salt lakes make up the second largest saline lake in Canada, after the Quill Lakes, and the fourth largest in North America.
 It is a very important region for migratory and nesting birds and it was designated as Western Canada's first hemispheric shorebird reserve when it joined the Western Hemisphere Shorebird Reserve Network (WHSRN).
 At the southern end of the lake, an arroyo creek called Chaplin Creek flows out of the lake and into Wood River, which leads to Old Wives Lake.